1775–1795 in Western fashion: Breeches, shoes, and stockings

 As coats became cutaway, more attention was paid to the cut and fit of the breeches.
 Breeches fitted snugly and had a fall-front opening.

 Low-heeled leather shoes fastened with shoe buckles were worn with silk or woolen stockings.
 Boots were worn for riding.
 The buckles were either polished metal, usually in silver (sometimes with the metal cut into false stones in the Paris style) or with paste stones, although there were other types.
 These buckles were often quite large and one of the world's largest collections can be seen at Kenwood House; with the French Revolution they were abandoned in France as a signifier of aristocracy.

 Hairstyles and headgear

-Wigs were worn for formal occasions, or the hair was worn long and powdered, brushed back from the forehead and clubbed (tied back at the nape of the neck) with a black ribbon.
+Powdered wigs tied in a queue were worn for formal occasions, or the hair was worn long, curled and powdered, brushed back from the forehead and clubbed (tied back at the nape of the neck in a queue) with a black ribbon.
+Due to the association with a ruling class in France the wearing of wigs as a symbol of social status was largely abandoned during the period of the French Revolution (1789–1799).
+While in the early phase of the revolution most revolutionary leaders, including younger ones, kept wearing a wig as the standard wardrobe, later during the period of the Directory (1795–1799) the popularity of wig-wearing rapidly decreased.

 The wide-brimmed tricorne hats turned up on three sides were now turned up front and back or on the sides to form bicornes.
 Toward the end of the period, a tall, slightly conical hat with a narrower brim became fashionable (this would evolve into the top hat in the next period).